pjotrp/bioinformatics/README.md

 manifesto also counters current trends in software licensing which are not truly free and open source (FOSS).
-We think such a **MANIFESTO** is necessary, even though history suggests that software created with true FOSS licenses will ultimately prevail over less open licenses, including those licenses for academic use only.
+We think such a **MANIFESTO** is necessary, even though history suggests that software created with true FOSS licenses will ultimately prevail over less open licenses, including those licenses that are for academic use only.

 *Small tools for bioinformatics* consists of researchers, software developers,